Notes from the DMARCify team

 Playbook8 min readGoing from p=none to p=reject without breaking mail

-A five-week ramp that reliably gets a domain to DMARC enforcement — and the three checks to run at each stage so you never lose legitimate mail.
+A staged rollout that reliably gets a domain to DMARC enforcement — and the three checks to run at each stage so you never lose legitimate mail.

-Treat p=reject as a rollout, not a switch: observe, fix alignment, sample quarantine, sample reject, then enforce.Read the post
+Treat p=reject as a rollout, not a switch: observe, fix alignment, quarantine, then enforce.Read the post